cnorick/majestic-squid-ee371/index.md

       - title: RSVP
         content: >-
           Allow your guests to skip the stamp and RSVP online.
-To help you stay organized, we'll save all of your RSVPs to a Google Sheet that that stays updated with all the important information your guests provide.
+To help you stay organized, we'll save all of your RSVPs to a Google Sheet that stays updated with all the important information your guests provide.
         align: left
         image: famous-spider.png